rana-sylvatica/circle-keycaps/README.md

  - Click "Instant Quote"
  - Click the "3D Printing" tab
- - Upload 3D files (download from .stl_files folder)
+ - Upload 3D files (download from .stl files folder)
+  - Be sure to use the model corresponding to the chosen material
  - Select material/color/quantity
  - Save to cart
  - Checkout